-Students with the Extended Time Accommodation must be given a section in a continuous block of time and may not be brought back to that section at a later time.
-If the accommodation extends into the student's scheduled lunch, then the Test Administrator must either accompany the student to lunch and remain with them, or bring the student's lunch to the testing room.
-If the Test Administrator observes that the student is no longer productively engaged, an inquiry may be made regarding test-ing status.
-Once the extended time provision is exhausted, the Test Administrator should proceed to the next test section or end the testing process.
+Students with extended time accommodations must be given a unit in a continuous block of time and may not be brought back to that unit at a later time.
+If the accommodation extends into the student's schedule lunch, then the Test Administrator must either accompany the student to lunch and remain with him or her, or bring the student's lunch to the testing room.
+If the Test Administrator observes that the student is no longer productively engaged, an inquiry may be made regarding testing status.
+Once the extended time provision is exhausted, the Test Administrator should proceed to the next test unit or end the testing process.